General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Conclusion

-Similar to the works of Sonnleitner et al. in flat spacetime~\cite{Sonnleitner2018} and their generalization to curved spacetime by Schwartz et al.~\cite{Schwartz2019,Schwartz2020b} we found the mass defect as coupling between the COM and relative degrees of freedom by a systematic derivation from GR principles rather than by \textit{ad hoc} considerations.
-However, in contrast to Schwartz et al., we set our calculation on a realistic footing by using the metric as seen by a local observer and the GR corrected COM and relative coordinates.
+Similar to the works of Sonnleitner et al. in flat spacetime~\cite{Sonnleitner2018} and their generalization to curved spacetime by Schwartz and Giulini~\cite{Schwartz2019,Schwartz2020b} we found the mass defect as coupling between the c.m. and relative degrees of freedom by a systematic derivation from GR principles rather than by \textit{ad hoc} considerations.
+However, in contrast to Schwartz and Giulini, we set our calculation on a realistic footing by using the metric as seen by a local observer and the GR corrected c.m. and relative coordinates.
 The total Hamiltonian, Eq.~\eqref{eq: total Hamiltonian}, as the final result of this manuscript can now be used for an accurate description of quantum optical experiments, e.g., atom interferometry.
-As the main goal of this manuscript was to derive the GR correction terms for the COM and relative coordinates in order to find the corresponding light-matter Hamiltonian in the presence of gravity for a local observer, we leave the practical applications, e.g., in the context of atom interferometry, open for future work.
+The mass defect can be used for tests of the universality of free fall and the universality of gravitational redshift.
+Hence, we provided the basis for a more detailed description of general relativistic effects and their measurement with quantum sensors such as clocks~\cite{Delva2018,Takamoto2020,Bothwell2021} and atom interferometers~\cite{Loriani2019,Roura2020,Ufrecht2020,DiPumpo2021,DiPumpo2022,DiPumpo2023,Janson2024}.
+As the main goal of this manuscript was to derive the GR correction terms for the c.m. and relative coordinates in order to find the corresponding light-matter Hamiltonian in the presence of gravity for a local observer, we leave the practical applications, e.g., in the context of atom interferometry, open for future work.